What is a digital advertising video view? And why can no one agree on the standard length of one?

 Video ads come in many different shapes and sizes, but they can be narrowly defined to either “in-stream” or “out-stream”.
 Please note when we are talking about video ads, we are primarily referring to ads that are found on websites, on social channels and in apps.
 VOD (video on demand) can be included in this but they are unique to TV-related services.
 We would consider these ads in-stream.

 In-stream ads are ads that are served within a website’s or app’s existing video player.
 A classic example of this would be YouTube Trueview’s skippable ads, which is housed within YouTube’s video player.
 Within in-stream, the primary ad format is “pre-roll”, which is served before the content the user has selected to watch.
 Ads that play in the middle of content are called “mid-roll” and ads served at the end (far less available) are called “post-roll”.
 Not all in-stream ads are skippable, so publishers must make the judgement if forcing a user to watch a long ad before content is affecting user experience.

 Out-stream ads are ads that are served outside of a website's or app’s video player.
-An example of this is a video ad that appears when you are reading a news article.
-This has allowed publishers to monetise more parts of their site - not just the video content that sits in video players.
-The positive of this format is that users can simply scroll past or close it if they are not interested, but this means VTRs are generally a lot lower than in-stream ads, especially the non-skippable kind.
+An example of this is a video ad that appears between the text of news article.
+This has allowed publishers to monetise more parts of their site or app - not just the video content that sits in video players.
+The positive of this format is that users can simply scroll past or close it if they are not interested, but this means VTRs and VCRs are generally a lot lower than in-stream ads, especially the non-skippable kind.

 As mentioned earlier, each vendor (in particularly social media platforms) will have their own definitions for what they constitute as a video view.
 Not all are equal, so do not assume that a video view is equal to 30” - it may well be 3” or less if you are taking numbers from Facebook.